Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Applications

 \section{Applications}

-This section demonstrates the use of R-VGA-Whittle for estimating parameters of a univariate linear Gaussian SSM and those of a univariate/bivariate stochastic volatility (SV) model using simulated and real data.
-We compare the posterior densities obtained from R-VGA-Whittle to those from HMC-exact and HMC-Whittle.
-All examples are implemented in R, and the reproducible code is available from \url{https://github.com/bao-anh-vu/R-VGA-Whittle}.
+This section demonstrates the use of R-VGA-Whittle to estimate parameters of various models: a univariate linear Gaussian state space model; univariate and bivariate stochastic volatility (SV) models; and a state space model with Student’s $t$ errors, where the latent states follow an autoregressive fractionally integrated moving average (ARFIMA) process.
+We evaluate R-VGA-Whittle on both simulated and real data, and compare the posterior densities obtained from R-VGA-Whittle to those from HMC-exact and HMC-Whittle.
 HMC-exact and HMC-Whittle are implemented using the CmdStanR interface to the Stan programming language~\citep{stan}.
+For the univariate SV model in Sections~\ref{sec:sv_sim} and~\ref{sec:real_data}, we also compare the posterior distributions from our algorithm to those obtained via the popular $\texttt{stochvol}$ R package~\citep{kastner2014ancillarity}.
+Reproducible R code for all examples is available from \url{https://github.com/bao-anh-vu/R-VGA-Whittle}.

 For all examples, we implement R-VGA-Whittle with damping and blocking as described in Algorithm~\ref{algo:block_rvgaw}.
-We apply damping to the first $n_{damp} = 5$ angular frequencies with $D = 100$ damping steps each.
+Damping is applied to the first $n_{damp} = 5$ angular frequencies with $D = 100$ damping steps each.
 These values were chosen to reduce the initial instability at the expense of a small additional computational cost.
 We select $\tilde{n}$ for each model by finding the 3dB frequency cutoff and process the remaining frequencies in blocks of length $B = 100$, following a study in Section~\ref{sec:blocksize_test} of the online supplement.
 At each iteration of R-VGA-Whittle, we use $S = 1000$ Monte Carlo samples to approximate the expectations of the gradient and Hessian of the Whittle log-likelihood.
 This value of $S$ was chosen because it results in very little variation between repeated runs of R-VGA-Whittle; see Section~\ref{sec:var_test} of the online supplement for an experiment exploring the algorithm's sensitivity to $S$.
-HMC-Whittle and HMC-exact were run with two chains with 15000 samples each.
-The first 5000 samples of each chain were discarded as burn-in.
-All experiments were carried out on a high-end server, with an NVIDIA Tesla V100 32GB graphics processing unit (GPU) used to parallelise over the $S = 1000$ Monte Carlo samples needed for estimating the expectations of the gradient and Hessian of the Whittle log-likelihood at each iteration of Algorithm~\ref{algo:damped_rvgaw}.